SamilMU/3Script/README.md

-# Scripts
+# Crypto Gambling Scripts

-Scripts : All created scripts for crypto gambling sites based on the requests.
+Simple JS gambling scripts developed for different strategies

+Usable in:
+  • Bustabit
+  • Ethercrash
+  • Any site with engine support